Parkfairfax, Virginia

-Parkfairfax is a neighborhood in Alexandria, Virginia, United States, located in the northwestern part of the city near the boundary with Arlington County.
+Parkfairfax is a neighborhood in Alexandria, Virginia, located in the northwestern part of the city near the boundary with Arlington County.
 Nearby thoroughfares are Interstate 395 (Shirley Highway), State Route 402 (Quaker Lane), and West Glebe Road.

 The neighborhood consists of 1,684 townhouse-type condominium apartments in more than 200 buildings on 132 acre built in 1941 and 1942 by Metropolitan Life Insurance Company of New York at the request of U.S. President Franklin Roosevelt to provide housing near the new Pentagon.
 Like the neighboring Arlington County neighborhood of Fairlington, Parkfairfax is listed on both the National Register of Historic Places and on the Virginia Landmarks Register.

 The name is similar to those of other Metropolitan Life projects that use a local area name preceded by "park" (e.g., Parkchester, Parklabrea, and Parkmerced) despite the area not having been a part of Fairfax County since 1801.

 History

-Parkfairfax was originally on 202 acre and was the only Metropolitan Life project of this type to have no high rise buildings.
+Parkfairfax was originally on 202 acre and was the only Metropolitan Life project of this type to have no high-rise buildings.

 Former presidents Richard Nixon and Gerald Ford both lived in Parkfairfax for a time when they were in the United States Congress.
 Secretary of State (under John F. Kennedy) Dean Rusk also lived in Parkfairfax.

-In 1976, Cardinal Karol Józef Wojtyła - the future Pope John Paul II - visited the Parkfairfax apartment of Polish-American journalist John Szostak and offered his blessing.
+In 1976, Cardinal Karol Józef Wojtyła—the future Pope John Paul II—visited the Parkfairfax apartment of Polish-American journalist John M. Szostak and offered his blessing.

 From 1977 to 1979, Parkfairfax was renovated and sold as condominium apartments by The IDI Group Companies.